Pause Giant AI Experiments: An Open Letter: Reception

 The letter received widespread coverage, with support coming from a range of high-profile figures.
-As of July 2024, a pause has not been realized - instead, as FLI pointed out on the letter's one-year anniversary, AI companies have directed "vast investments in infrastructure to train ever-more giant AI systems".
-However, it was credited with generating a "renewed urgency within governments to work out what to do about the rapid progress of AI", and reflecting the public's increasing concern about risks presented by AI.
+As of July 2024, a pause has not been realized.
+Instead, as FLI pointed out on the letter's one-year anniversary, AI companies have directed "vast investments in infrastructure to train ever-more giant AI systems".
+However, it was credited with generating a "renewed urgency within governments to work out what to do about the rapid progress of AI" and reflecting the public's increasing concern about risks presented by AI.

 Eliezer Yudkowsky wrote that the letter "doesn't go far enough" and argued that it should ask for an indefinite pause.
 He fears that finding a solution to the alignment problem might take several decades and that any misaligned AI sufficiently intelligent might cause human extinction.

 Some IEEE members have expressed various reasons for signing the letter, such as that "There are too many ways these systems could be abused.
 They are being freely distributed, and there is no review or regulation in place to prevent harm."
 One AI ethicist argued that the letter provides awareness to multiple issues such as voice cloning, but argued the letter was unactionable and unenforceable.

 The letter has been criticized for diverting attention from more immediate societal risks such as algorithmic biases.
 Timnit Gebru and others argued that the letter was sensationalist and amplified "some futuristic, dystopian sci-fi scenario" instead of current problems with AI today.

 Former Microsoft's CEO Bill Gates chose not to sign the letter, stating that he does not think "asking one particular group to pause solves the challenges".
 Sam Altman, CEO of OpenAI, commented that the letter was "missing most technical nuance about where we need the pause" and stated that "An earlier version of the letter claimed OpenAI is training GPT-5 right now.
 We are not and won't for some time."
-Reid Hoffman argued the letter was "virtue signalling", with no real impact.
+Reid Hoffman argued the letter was "virtue signalling", with it having no actualized impact.

-The experiments continued regardless; GPT-5 was announced in 2025.
+LLM development continued regardless; GPT-5 was announced in 2025.